Last Updated: June 16th, 2026

-What Is the Virginia Housing Market Forecast for 2026?
+What Is the Virginia Housing Market Outlook for 2026?

-The Virginia housing market forecast for 2026 points to a shift toward stability rather than extremes.
-After several years of volatility, the intense seller’s market of the early 2020s has cooled, and most housing experts do not anticipate a major price crash or sharp correction.
+The Virginia housing market in 2026 has shifted toward stability rather than extremes.
+After several years of volatility, the intense seller’s market of the early 2020s has cooled, and most housing experts, including the Virginia Association of Realtors, are not forecasting a major price crash or sharp correction.

-Instead, 2026 is expected to bring moderate home price growth, slowly improving housing inventory, and steadier mortgage rates, creating a more balanced real estate market across Virginia.
+Instead, 2026 has brought moderate home price growth, slowly improving housing inventory, and steadier mortgage rates, creating a more balanced real estate market across Virginia.
 That said, market conditions will vary significantly by location, with Northern Virginia, Richmond, Hampton Roads, and smaller metros each following different trends.

-For homeowners, buyers, real estate investors, and sellers considering a fast or as-is home sale, understanding how the Virginia real estate market may perform in 2026 can help you make smarter, lower-risk decisions in a changing market.
+For homeowners, buyers, real estate investors, and sellers considering a fast or as-is home sale, understanding how the Virginia real estate market is performing in 2026 can help you make smarter, lower-risk decisions in a changing market.

-In 2026, the Virginia real estate market is expected to shift away from extreme conditions and toward measured, data-driven activity.
-Demand will remain present, but buyers are expected to be more payment-conscious and less willing to overpay.
+In 2026, the Virginia real estate market has shifted away from extreme conditions and toward measured, data-driven activity.
+Demand remains present, but buyers are more payment-conscious

 Key market expectations include: